ViewComponent/view_component/docs/api.md

 To fix this issue, pass a value.

+### `RedefinedSlotError`

+COMPONENT declares the SLOT_NAME slot multiple times.

+To fix this issue, choose a different slot name.

 ### `ReservedPluralSlotNameError`

 COMPONENT declares a slot named SLOT_NAME, which is a reserved word in the ViewComponent framework.